modelpack/model-spec/docs/spec.md

   - **`mediaType`** _string_

-    This is a REQUIRED property.
-Implementations MUST support at least the following media types:
+    Implementations SHOULD support the following media types:

+    - `application/vnd.cnai.model.weight.v1.raw`: The layer is an unarchived, uncompressed model weights file.
+If the model weight files are large, implementations are RECOMMENDED to use this media type.

     - `application/vnd.cnai.model.weight.v1.tar`: The layer is a [tar archive][tar-archive] that contains the model weight file.
 If the model has multiple weight files, they SHOULD be packaged into separate layers.

-    Also, implementations SHOULD support the following media types:
+    - `application/vnd.cnai.model.weight.v1.tar+gzip`: The layer is a [tar archive][tar-archive] that includes the configuration file for the model weights.
+The archive is compressed with [gzip][rfc1952_2].

+    - `application/vnd.cnai.model.weight.v1.tar+zstd`: The layer is a [tar archive][tar-archive] that includes the configuration file for the model weights.
+The archive is compressed with [zstd][rfc8478].

-    - `application/vnd.cnai.model.weight.v1.raw`: The layer is an unarchived, uncompressed model weights file.
-If the model weight files are large, implementations are RECOMMENDED to use this media type.
+    - `application/vnd.cnai.model.weight.config.v1.raw`: The layer is a [tar archive][tar-archive] that includes config of the model weights like tokenizer.json, config.json, etc. If the model weight config files are large, implementations are RECOMMENDED to use this media type.

-    - `application/vnd.cnai.model.weight.config.v1.tar`: The layer is a [tar archive][tar-archive] that includes config of the model weights like `tokenizer.json`, `config.json`, etc.
+    - `application/vnd.cnai.model.weight.config.v1.tar`: The layer is a [tar archive][tar-archive] that includes config of the model weights like tokenizer.json, config.json, etc.

+    - `application/vnd.cnai.model.weight.config.v1.tar+gzip`: The layer is a [tar archive][tar-archive] that includes config of the model weights like tokenizer.json, config.json, etc. The archive is compressed with [gzip][rfc1952_2].

+    - `application/vnd.cnai.model.weight.config.v1.tar+zstd`: The layer is a [tar archive][tar-archive] that includes config of the model weights like tokenizer.json, config.json, etc. The archive is compressed with [zstd][rfc8478].

+    - `application/vnd.cnai.model.doc.v1.raw`: The layer is an unarchived, uncompressed documentation file.
+If the documentation files are large, implementations are RECOMMENDED to use this media type.

     - `application/vnd.cnai.model.doc.v1.tar`: The layer is a [tar archive][tar-archive] that includes documentation files like `README.md`, `LICENSE`, etc.

+    - `application/vnd.cnai.model.doc.v1.tar+gzip`: The layer is a [tar archive][tar-archive] that includes documentation files like `README.md`, `LICENSE`, etc. The archive is compressed with [gzip][rfc1952_2].

+    - `application/vnd.cnai.model.doc.v1.tar+zstd`: The layer is a [tar archive][tar-archive] that includes documentation files like `README.md`, `LICENSE`, etc. The archive is compressed with [zstd][rfc8478].

+    - `application/vnd.cnai.model.code.v1.raw`: The layer is an unarchived, uncompressed code artifact.
+If the code files are large, implementations are RECOMMENDED to use this media type.

     - `application/vnd.cnai.model.code.v1.tar`: The layer is a [tar archive][tar-archive] that includes code artifacts like scripts, code files etc.

+    - `application/vnd.cnai.model.code.v1.tar+gzip`: The layer is a [tar archive][tar-archive] that includes code artifacts like scripts, code files etc. The archive is compressed with [gzip][rfc1952_2].

+    - `application/vnd.cnai.model.code.v1.tar+zstd`: The layer is a [tar archive][tar-archive] that includes code artifacts like scripts, code files etc. The archive is compressed with [zstd][rfc8478].

+    - `application/vnd.cnai.model.dataset.v1.raw`: The layer is an unarchived, uncompressed dataset.
+If the dataset files are large, implementations are RECOMMENDED to use this media type.

     - `application/vnd.cnai.model.dataset.v1.tar`: The layer is a [tar archive][tar-archive] that includes datasets that may be needed for the lifecycle of AI/ML models.

+    - `application/vnd.cnai.model.dataset.v1.tar+gzip`: The layer is a [tar archive][tar-archive] that includes datasets that may be needed for the lifecycle of AI/ML models.
+The archive is compressed with [gzip][rfc1952_2].

+    - `application/vnd.cnai.model.dataset.v1.tar+zstd`: The layer is a [tar archive][tar-archive] that includes datasets that may be needed for the lifecycle of AI/ML models.
+The archive is compressed with [zstd][rfc8478].

   - **`annotations`** _string-string map_